nickbrandt/GitLab/doc/user/admin_area/index.md

 ### Logs

-Since GitLab 13.0,Removal of logs view from the admin dashboard was implemented since the logging part does not work in multi-node setups and could cause confusion for administrators by displaying partial information.
+Since GitLab 13.0, **Log** view has been removed from the admin dashboard since the logging does not work in multi-node setups and could cause confusion for administrators by displaying partial information.

 For multi-node systems we recommend ingesting the logs into services like Elasticsearch and Splunk.